krisbaranski/priority_grid/README.md

 <br/>

+## What is it about

-This app is made - as its name already say - to specify, what your priorities are (in right order).
+This app is made to specify, what your priorities in specific subject are (i.e. qualities, tasks...).
-For that, i implemented some code, where you can specify important properties as a list.
+For that, i implement some code, where you can specify important properties as a list.
-Then, going through a random loop, these properties are shown as pairs, where you can choose only one, which is more of value.
+It will then go through a random loop of these properties, showing them as pairs.
+There you can choose only one, which is more of value.
+It continue till all properties were meet once.
-In the end, you will get an "ordered" list, where the property on top have the most "clicks" and last one the least "clicks".
+In the end, you will get a list of key:value pairs of these properties, ordered descending.
+The property on top have the most "clicks" and last one the least "clicks".
 Thats how your properties will give a result of priority grid.
 From most to least important.
-You can make as many headings as you like or need.
+You can make as many headings as you like or need or create a new list to prioritize.
 You can also run your "test" again after reset.

-## How to
+## How to use it

 here i explain how to use the grid

-## Specification
+## Specifications

 Download and install VSCode (or other code editor) for local work